aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iimagewrapperfactory/create_image_wrapper/_index.md

 | stream | **io.RawIOBase** | Data stream **io.RawIOBase** |

 ## create_image_wrapper {#str}
-Initializes a new instance of the BitmapWrapper class from the specified file.
+Initializes a new instance of the ImageWrapper class from the specified file.

 ### Returns